 The Office of Defense Services offers law school students the opportunity to assist our attorneys in providing superior legal representation to indigent individuals and in advancing the cause of equal justice under the law.
 Our law clerk programs are designed to expose students to all aspects of criminal defense work, the Delaware courts and the Delaware criminal justice system.
 Law clerks experience and work in a hard-working criminal defense office consisting of experienced trial and appellate attorneys.
 Our clerks are considered integral members of the defense teams to which they are assigned.

-Positions in our law clerk program are available in our offices located in each of the counties in the state.
-This year, our summer program will offer paid positions to students who have completed two full years of law school.
-Candidates for our volunteer positions are encouraged to obtain financial assistance through work study, grants or other sources.
+Positions in our law clerk program are unpaid and available in our offices located in each of the counties in the state.
+Candidates are encouraged to obtain financial assistance through work study, grants or other sources.
 Academic credits may be available to students as well.

 This is an 11-week program which runs between May and August each summer.
 Clerks in the summer program work approximately 30-40 hours per week.
 Before their first assignment, clerks undergo a one-week training course to learn about the Office of Defense Services, the Delaware courts, the criminal justice system and Delaware’s criminal law.

 There are a limited number of volunteer positions available each summer to students who have completed their first year of law school.
 These clerks assist attorneys in our trial and appellate units.
 Their duties include legal research and drafting pretrial motions and briefs.
 These duties provide excellent opportunities for students to strengthen their research and writing skills.
 These clerks also interview incarcerated and non-incarcerated clients.
 Additionally, they are encouraged to attend pretrial hearings, trials and appellate arguments.